syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.MVC/audio.md

 ## Configure audio tool in the toolbar

-To include the audio tool in the Rich Text Editor, you can add the toolbar item `Audio` to the `toolbarSettings` [Items](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorToolbarSettings_Items) property.
+To include the audio tool in the Rich Text Editor, you can add the toolbar item `Audio` to the `ToolbarSettings` [Items](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_EJ2_RichTextEditor_RichTextEditorToolbarSettings_Items) property.

 To configure `Audio` toolbar item, refer to the below code.